Sponsored Links

 Historically, settlements on which almost all our inland towns and cities are founded were located by rivers.
 Rivers were important as transport routes, trade arteries and river crossings were important strategically.
 This means that at least part of almost every town in the UK is under threat.

-However, over the last 250 years we have sought to restrict rivers’ flows by building embankments, in some cases straightening their natural courses and have built on and continue to build on the flood plains.
+However, over the last 250 years we have sought to restrict the flow of rivers by building embankments, in some cases straightening their natural courses.
+In addition we have built on and continue to build on the flood plains.

-It is only in the last 50 years that we have recognised the futility, like Canute, of trying to tame these natural processes and the Department for Environment, Farming and Rural Affairs (Defra) now issues planning guidelines that discourage development on river flood plains.
-But without any teeth to enforce these recommendations they are largely ignored and flood plain development continues apace.
+It is only in the last 50 years that we have recognised the futility, like Canute, of trying to tame these natural processes and the Department for Environment, Farming and Rural Affairs (Defra) now issues planning guidelines that discourages development on river flood plains.
+But without any teeth to enforce these recommendations they are largely ignored and flood plain development continues at pace.

 Flash Flooding

-Flash flooding occurs when a sudden large amount of rainfall occurs beyond the ground and water courses’ abilities to cope.
+Flash flooding occurs when a sudden large amount of rainfall occurs beyond the Doorwindowflood.jpgcapabilities of the ground and water courses.
 These floods often occur when storms hit already saturated ground so that all the water runs off into the drainage or river systems.

-Surface run-off is exacerbated by the increasing proportion of our cities and towns that is covered by concrete, tarmac, roofs and is unable to absorb any rainwater.
+Surface run-off is exacerbated by the increasing proportion of our cities and towns which are covered by concrete, tarmac and roofing and as such unable to absorb any rainwater.

-Flash flooding can also occur when a water main bursts although this type of flood will mostly flood only basements and cellars if the the normal drainage systems are blocked or unable to cope.
+Flash flooding can also occur when a water main bursts, although this type of flood will mostly happen in basements and cellars if the the normal drainage systems are blocked or unable to cope.

 On 15 and 16 August 1952, a storm of tropical intensity broke over south-west England, depositing 229 mm (9 inches) of rain within 24 hours on an already waterlogged Exmoor.
 Debris-laden floodwaters cascaded down the north escarpment of the moor, converging upon the village of Lynmouth.